laurynk18/Stackathon/README.md

 ## Set Up

-If you'd like to explore our code, feel free to clone this repo.
+If you'd like to explore the code, feel free to clone this repo.
 To start, please run the following commands:

 ```
 git clone https://github.com/laurynk18/Stackathon.git